 Offering to assist Scenic Rim Bride on the day (while taking a few behind the scenes) was Jacqui from Kellarni Creative.
 Arriving with coffee in hand, one for her and one for me, it was like love at first sight!
 Everyday that week leading up to the wedding was spent at the venue in preparation for the big day.
 Coffee was a much warmed welcome, as too was the help of a friend.

-It wasn’t raining but the wind was cyclonic.
+The wind was cyclonic.
 So much so we had to make an executive decision to move the wedding arbour near the rosewood tree.
-The plan was to have the arbour positioned with that incredible backdrop in view.
-However safety is always paramount.
+The original plan was to have the arbour positioned highlighting that incredible coastal view.
 Renee had mentioned in an earlier meeting, her love of fairy lights.
-It was perfect.
-The Rosewood Tree has been adorned with the most incredible lights.
+With the Rosewood tree lit up with fairy lights, it was the perfect back up plan.
+The Rosewood tree has been adorned with the most incredible lights.
 We hear rumour the tree can be seen from the Gold Coast at night.
 It is a sight to see, creating the most magical atmosphere.

-They finally did it, against all odds.
+Against all odds, they finally did it!
 The smile on Kieran and Renee’s face said it all.
 There was laughter, tears, laughter, more tears and lots of dancing!!
-At one time the power went out in the marquee.
-One would think this would be a couples worse nightmare, right?
-However all that could be heard was the sound of guests singing and still dancing.
+At one time late in the evening, the power went out and all that could be heard was the sound of guests still singing and dancing.
 It was an unforgettable moment.
-A sign that true love prevails with any sign of devastation, now a thing of the past.
+Any sign of devastation, was thankfully now in the past.

-Acquiring close to 30k of bridal contributions in only three days, this was a newsworthy celebration.
-At that time, the recent bushfires left the region with a heavy heart, and it was time for a feel good love story!
-Upon reaching out to The Courier Mail, we shared Kieran and Renee’s love story, along with the overwhelming response from the wedding industry.
-Needless to say, The Courier Mail loved it!
+Acquiring close to 30k worth of bridal contributions in three days, this was a newsworthy celebration.
+At that time, recent bushfires had left the region with a heavy heart.
+It was time for a feel good love story!
+The Courier Mail loved this heartfelt story.
 In the days to follow, Kieran and Renee met with The Courier Mail and their story was published.

-Reading Kieran and Renee’s story was local newspaper the Gold Coast Bulletin requesting to also share the story.
-It made front cover with a headline and continued to be seen on Channel 9, Channel 7, ABC Radio and most recently, published in That’s Life Magazine.
+Reading Kieran and Renee’s story was local newspaper the Gold Coast Bulletin who offered to also share the story.
+Of course, we said yes!
+The story made front cover with a headline and continued to be seen on Channel 9, Channel 7, ABC Radio and published in That’s Life Magazine.

-This marquee has undergone a recent makeover since these photo’s were taken.
-The side walls are no longer plastic, they have been replaced with glass and also a clear roof.
+The marquee at Rosewood Estate has undergone a makeover since these photo’s were taken.
+Glass has replaced the side walls which are no longer plastic.
+A clear roof with fairy lights is now also in place!

 Suppliers and Contributions